 What do you like to do on your days off?
 Do you test out your latest driver at your favorite golf course?
 Do you pack up the RV and head out to your family cabin?
 Or do you dust off your Marvel comic collection and visit your local sci fi convention with the hopes of scoring some autographs?
 We all think of different things when we think of having fun.
 Luckily, recreation marketing has grown with our imaginations.
 So no matter what you dream of doing on your day off, there’s a brand out there that’s happy to help.

-Before you can understand the unique challenges and opportunities of recreation marketing, you first need to understand the definition of the recreation industry itself.
+What is recreation marketing?
+Before you can define recreation marketing and understand the unique challenges and opportunities of recreation marketing, you first need to understand the definition of the recreation industry itself.
 Also known as “leisure and recreation,” the recreation industry provides experiences for the purpose of enjoyment, relaxation, and even health.

 Examples of Businesses in the Recreation Industry

 The recreation industry includes a wide variety of businesses and activities.
-Here are just a few examples of businesses which would be categorized as recreational:
+Here are just a few examples of businesses which define the recreation industry: